 8 Affordable Inflatable Fishing Boats to Get You on the Water

-- Easy to Store Compared to rigid boats like kayaks and canoes, inflatable fishing boats are a cinch to store.
-You don't even need a garage to keep one stowed safely; an outhouse or garden shed will suffice.
-And because they're inflatable, all they require is a box and some careful folding to preserve them for years to come.
+- Easy to Store: Compared to rigid boats like kayaks and canoes, inflatable fishing boats are a cinch to store.
+You don't even need a garage to keep one stowed safely.
+A garden shed will suffice.
+Because they're inflatable, all they require is a box and some careful folding to preserve them for years to come.

-- Easy to Transport Typically, rigid boats get transported by a trailer attached to the back of an SUV and the trailer alone will set you back hundreds of dollars.
+- Easy to Transport: Typically, rigid boats get transported by a trailer attached to the back of an SUV.
+The trailer alone will set you back hundreds of dollars.
 Plus, you still have the headache of storage.
 If you have a garage or hardstand space, then it doesn't present a challenge, but not everyone's that lucky.
 The simple solution is to buy an inflatable fishing boat and toss it in the trunk.
 When you arrive, away you go.

-- Stability For such a small vessel, balance is essential for a smooth ride and a worry-free fishing trip.
-These crafts are air-filled, so typically have more buoyancy than a rigid boat.
-Also, if you have to carry supplies and rods, they will be easier to transport in an inflatable boat.
+- Stability: For such a small vessel, balance is essential for a smooth ride and a worry-free fishing trip.
+These crafts are air-filled, so they typically have more buoyancy than a rigid boat.
+If you have to carry supplies like rods, anchors and line, they'll be easier to transport in an inflatable boat.

 Who Would Benefit From an Inflatable Fishing Boat?